Kernix13/markdown-cheatsheet/README.md

 - \_{val=num}^n = start val and max (n) val for sum
 - \left = not sure, see summation above
 - \right = not sure, see summation above

+For some reason the symbols are not showing...

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>